Blacksoil, Queensland: Education

 There are no schools in Blacksoil.
 The nearest government primary schools are Brassall State School in neighbouring Brassall to the south-west and Walloon State School in Walloon to the south-west.
-The nearest governmenet secondary school is Ipswich State High School, also in Brassall.
+The nearest government secondary school is Ipswich State High School, also in Brassall.

+Amenities

+Ironpot Creek Reserve is at 1415 Warrego Highway.
+Ironmonger Park is within the reserved and is accessed via Chablis Place.
+It offers play areas, BBQs, and picnic facilties.